pbeaudequin/clubalpin_rss/README.md

 This is a simple web server that generates RSS feeds from the Club Alpin Français Cannes-Côte d'Azur website.
 It scrapes the events page and converts it into an RSS feed format.

+## Purpose

+The main purpose of this server is to provide real-time notifications when new climbing/canyoning outings are published on the club's website.
+This is achieved by:

+1. Converting the club's event page into an RSS feed
+2. Using IFTTT (If This Then That) to monitor the RSS feed
+3. Automatically sending email notifications when new outings are detected

+This setup ensures you never miss a new outing opportunity, as you'll receive an email notification as soon as it's published on the club's website.

 ## Prerequisites

 - Python 3.x